Go Ad-Free

 Is Metformin a Miracle or a Menace?

-A diabetes drug makes headlines!
-Is metformin a miracle because of anticancer and anti-aging activity or a menace due to serious side effects?
+Is the diabetes drug metformin a miracle because of anticancer, anti-COVID and anti-aging activity or a menace due to serious side effects?

 The diabetes drug metformin has a lot of friends and foes.
 It never fails to amaze us when people try to either put a medicine on a pedestal or have the FDA ban it.
 Most drugs have both benefits and risks, pros and cons, plusses and minuses.
 Metformin is no exception.
 Why is metformin a miracle for some and a menace for others?